 Buying Property with the Help of Someone Else

-These days it’s common for people to receive financial help from family members and friends when buying a property.
-In most cases the people providing financial assistance will want their money back, even when the money comes from the bank of mum and dad.
+These days it's more common for people to receive financial help from family members and friends when buying a property.
+In most cases the people providing financial assistance will want their money back at some point in the future.

 A Declaration of Trust, or Deed of Trust, can specify how much money should be repaid, and in what circumstances this money should be repaid.
 This will protect that person's investment, helping to ensure it isn't lost.